Matsukii/Twitch-Plays-Sudoku/README.md

 An extension to connect sudoku.com with twitch chat

 ## Install
-1. Download or clone the repository
+1. Download or clone the repository, or download from releases
 2. Open extension settings on your browser
 3. toggle "developer mode" ON
 4. click on "load unpacked"